justicedemocrats/new-site/src/pages/issue-pages/index.md

           Ban the NSA from bulk data-collection and warrantless spying.
 Shut down Guantanamo Bay and all extrajudicial prisons.
 Prosecute torturers and those who violated the Geneva Conventions, Nuremberg Tribunal, International law and US law.
-Return habeas corpus and due process.
+Defend habeas corpus and due process.
           Pardon whistleblowers like Edward Snowden.
-We shouldn’t be leading from behind on human rights, we must be the home of liberty.
+We shouldn’t be leading from behind on human rights; we must be the home of liberty.
 We should practice the values we preach.
         title: Stop Constitutional Overreaches
       - contents: >-